expo/expo/docs/pages/versions/unversioned/sdk/google-sign-in.md

 ## Configuration

 1. Go to your `app.json` and make sure you define your `ios.bundleIdentifier` and the `android.package` you want to use.
-2. In `app.json`, set `expo.ios.config.googleSignIn.reservedClientId` to your reversed client ID.
+2. For iOS also set `expo.ios.config.googleSignIn.reservedClientId` to your reversed client ID.

 ### Usage with Firebase